kingharrison/rules.rockdafloor/README.md

 Count-Off Begins: ~20 Seconds (see [Round Timing And Count-Offs](#round-timing-and-count-offs))

 * Top Rocks: All Top Rocks must have the hips and shoulders facing the same direction during the movement.
-Recognition is limited to variations of steps and entrances.
+Recognition is limited to variations of steps and entrances. (ex: Indian Steps, Side Steps, March Steps, basic rocking)
-* Transitions: All transitions must remain in contact with the ground.
+* Transitions: All transitions must remain in contact with the ground. (ex: knee drops, corkscrews, squat drops, spin downs, cartwheels)
-* Footwork: Can be performed flat handed.
+* Footwork: Can be performed flat handed. (ex: 2-steps, 3-steps, 6-steps, CCs, sweeps, coffee grinders)
-* Power Move: Should maintain contact with the ground
+* Power Move: Should maintain contact with the ground (ex: booty spins, backspins)
 	- May rotate continuously on parts of the torso
 	- May alternate between 4 points of contact with the ground
-* Freeze: If inverted must have 3 points of contact with the ground, max 2 stacks
+* Freeze: If inverted must have 3 points of contact with the ground, max 2 stacks (ex: baby freezes, chair freezes, bridges, headstands)
 * Acro: Must retain physical contact with the surface at all times with no spring motion allowed

 ### Intermediate

 Count-Off Begins: ~30 Seconds (see [Round Timing And Count-Offs](#round-timing-and-count-offs))

 * Top Rocks: Hips and shoulders can face different directions.
-Higher level variations of steps and entrances are recognized.
+Higher level variations of steps and entrances are recognized. (ex: kick crosses, salsa steps, Charlie Rocks, jerk variations)
-* Transitions: Transitions can leave the ground.
+* Transitions: Transitions can leave the ground. (ex: coin drops, hook drops, back handsprings, front swings)
-* Footwork: Looking to be performed up on the knuckles.
+* Footwork: Looking to be performed up on the knuckles. (ex: 6-steps up on the knuckles, half sweeps, pretzels, Around the Worlds, Frosty Freezes)
 * Power Move: Spins on the torso (ex: backspins, booty spins) can spin as many times as they like.
-All other power moves (ex: windmills, flares, headspins) are recognized for one revolution.
+All other power moves (ex: swipes, windmills, flares, headspins) are recognized for one revolution.
 Intent decides the edge: momentum carrying a spin past one revolution is fine; continuous, controlled rotations beyond one are out of level.
 Pauses reset the count—each revolution after a clean stop is a new recognized move.
-* Freeze: When inverted can have two points of contact with the ground.
+* Freeze: When inverted can have two points of contact with the ground. (ex: handstands, shoulder freezes, elbow freezes, turtles, head-and-hand chairs)
 * Acro: Can alternate between hands and feet.

 ### Advanced

 Count-Off Begins: ~45 Seconds (see [Round Timing And Count-Offs](#round-timing-and-count-offs))

 * Top Rocks: Hips and shoulders can face different directions.
-Higher level variations of steps and entrances are recognized.
+Higher level variations of steps and entrances are recognized. (ex: full toprock vocabulary—complex step variations, rhythm and direction changes)
-* Transitions: Transitions can leave the ground.
+* Transitions: Transitions can leave the ground. (ex: aerial drops, jump coin drops, power step-ins)
-* Footwork: Looking to be performed up on the knuckles.
+* Footwork: Looking to be performed up on the knuckles. (ex: full sweeps, switch-ups, threaded patterns)
-* Power Move: No limitations
+* Power Move: No limitations (ex: continuous windmills, flares, halos, headspin drills, airflares)
-* Freeze: Can have one point of contact
+* Freeze: Can have one point of contact (ex: airchairs, airbabies, one-hand freezes)
 * Acro: Acro up to one flip with no twists

 ### Pro